Millennial AI

 Days 15-20

-We deliver a written recommendation with a clear rationale, ranked against your requirements document.
-If the recommendation is to buy, we provide negotiation guidance on the specific contract terms worth pushing on.
-We can join negotiation calls with your commercial team.
-If the recommendation is to build, we outline the build scope, the infrastructure decisions it requires, and a realistic cost and timeline estimate.
-You leave the engagement with a decision that's documented and defensible, not subject to revision the next time a vendor calls with a better deck.
+Written recommendation with detailed rationale, ranked against your requirements document.
+If buying: negotiation guidance on specific contract terms worth pushing on, and we can join calls.
+If building: scope outline, infrastructure decisions, and realistic cost and timeline estimate.
+You leave with a documented decision, not one that gets revised the next time a vendor calls with a better deck.

-Deliverable: Final recommendation document, negotiation brief (if buying), or build scope outline (if building), plus a vendor evaluation summary suitable for board or procurement review
+Deliverable: Final recommendation document, negotiation brief (if buying) or build scope outline (if building), plus a vendor evaluation summary for board or procurement review

 What You Get